three MAN graduates give their advice to the new generation | read | i-D

 Charles Jeffrey to Per Götesson

-Per: I feel amazing and proud chaotic and organised all at the same time.
+Per: I feel amazing and proud chaotic and organized all at the same time.
 I eat a lot of bananas.

 Inside out and laid back tailoring.